pavinayak/SmartCart_Store_Dashboard/README.md

   To contribute to the success of a business by utilizing data analysis techniques, specially focusing on time series analysis, to provide valuable insights and accurate sales forecasting.

 #TOOLS AND TECHNOLOGIES:
-  Excel: Data cleaninG and manipulation.
+  Excel: Data cleaning and manipulation.
   Power BI: Visualization, and interactive dashboard creation.

 #KEY FEATURES: